nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* NUS computing students and computing professionals
+* is an NUS computing student or computing professional
 * has a need to manage a significant number of contacts
 * has a need to manage a lot of details for each contact
-* looking into networking with other computing students and professionals
+* is looking into networking with other computing students and professionals
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps